HeteroSpec: Leveraging Contextual Heterogeneity for Efficient Speculative Decoding: Methodology

+The continuous nature of contextual complexity requires a principled method to discretize the complexity space into actionable decision regions that enable systematic resource allocation policies.
+Manual threshold specification lacks adaptability and fails to capture the nuanced relationships between complexity patterns and speculation outcomes.

+We establish a \textbf{data-driven decision framework} that learns optimal complexity boundaries from empirical speculation trajectories, leveraging the interpretability and discretization strengths of Classification and Regression Tree (CART) algorithms~\cite{brei}.
 We train a 3-layer CART regression tree on a large corpus drawn from the ShareGPT dataset, which was originally utilized for draft model pre-training.
-We extract fully accepted draft paths, constructing a dataset $\mathcal{D} = \{(\mathbf{x}^{(i)}, y^{(i)})\}$, where $\mathbf{x}^{(i)}$ denotes the cumulative meta-path Top-$K$ entropy and $y^{(i)}$ denotes the rank (among the Top-$N$ draft candidates) of its final-token confidence for path $\mathcal{P^\ast}$.
+From this corpus, we extract fully accepted draft paths to construct our training dataset $\mathcal{D} = \{(\mathbf{x}^{(i)}, y^{(i)})\}_{i=1}^{N}$, where $\mathbf{x}^{(i)} = \Phi(\mathcal{P}^{*(i)})$ represents the cumulative meta-path Top-$K$ entropy and $y^{(i)}$ denotes the Terminal Confidence Rank for the path $\mathcal{P}^*$.
+For each potential split threshold $s$, the framework minimizes within-partition variance of success outcomes: {\fontsize{10pt}{14pt}\selectfont } where $D_j$ represents the resulting partitions and $\mu_j$ denotes the average rank in each partition.